Section 1: Application

 - Relevant time

-This ensures that, until Rent Officers have made their valuations, local authorities have an indication of subsidy levels for pre-LHA cases.
+This ensures that, until rent officers have made their determinations, local authorities have an indication of subsidy levels for pre-LHA cases.
 In the meantime, DWP guarantees subsidy up to the IRL level.
-The legislation providing for IRLs to be produced each month has not been removed, but because they will rarely be required, VOA provides them only when requested by individual LAs.
-In order for the operation of this policy to be monitored, VTMs should record such individual requests, before providing the requested IRL to the LA.
+The legislation providing for IRLs to be produced each month has not been removed, but because they will rarely be required VOA provides them only when requested by individual LAs.
+In order for the operation of this policy to be monitored, ROF Hub Managers should record such individual requests, before providing the requested IRL to the LA.

 It is not possible to have a redetermination of an Indicative Rent Level.

-Like Local Reference Rent Determinations, Indicative Rent Levels are determined by applying a formula using the highest rent (H) in the local authority area and the lowest rent (L) in the local authority area after excluding rents that are exceptionally high or exceptionally low.
+Like Local Reference Rent (LRR) Determinations, Indicative Rent Levels (IRL) are determined by applying a formula using the highest rent (H)and the lowest rent (L) after excluding rents that are exceptionally high or exceptionally low.
+However the geographical area to consider for an LRR is the BRMA (LRR), but for IRL this is restricted to the Local Authority area only.

 The formula is –